svenXY/gpodder-hook-scripts/README.md

 is quick, because no re-encoding is done.

+## mp3gain

+adjusts mp3s so that they all have the same volume.
+Contrary to normalize_audio this hook don't decode and re-encode the audio.
+But this hook only supports mp3 files.

+### Requirements

+- mp3gain - MP3Gain analyzes and adjusts mp3 files so that they have the same volume. (http://mp3gain.sourceforge.net/)

 ## mp3split

 Split mp3 files in ranges of 10 minutes when the files are copied to the device.

 ### Requirements

 - mp3splt binary on the path (http://mp3splt.sourceforge.net/)

+## normalize_audio

+adjusts mp3s/oggs so that they all have the same volume.
+Contrary to mp3gain this hook decode and re-encode the audio and supports mp3 and ogg files.

+### Requirements

+- normalize-audio - Normalize is a tool for adjusting the volume of audio files to a standard level (http://normalize.nongnu.org)
+- mpg123 - Fast console MPEG Audio Player and decoder library (http://www.mpg123.de/)
+- vorbis-tools - several Ogg Vorbis tools (https://www.xiph.org/downloads/)

 ## rename_downloads